Group schemes and motivic spectra: Introduction

 \section{Introduction}

-In the 90-s several approaches to the stable homotopy theory of $S^1$-spectra were suggested.
-In~\cite{MMSS} comparison theorems relating the different constructions were proven showing that all of the known approaches to highly structured ring and module spectra are essentially equivalent.
+In the 90's several approaches to the stable homotopy theory of $S^1$-spectra were suggested.
+In~\cite{MMSS} several comparison theorems relating the different constructions were proven showing that all of the known approaches to highly structured ring and module spectra are essentially equivalent.

+Mandell, May, Schwede and Shipley~\cite{MMSS} proved that the stable homotopy theory of classical topological $S^1$-spectra is recovered from orthogonal spectra.
+In~\cite{Ost} {\O}stv{\ae}r conjectured that the stable homotopy theory of motivic spectra can be recovered from motivic GL-spectra, in which the role of the orthogonal groups as in topology~\cite{MMSS} is played by the general linear group schemes $GL_n$-s.
+In this paper this conjecture is solved in the affirmative.

-Following Mandell--May--Schwede--Shipley~\cite{MMSS}, we develop the formal theory of diagram motivic spectra in Section~\ref{tutu}.
+We follow~\cite{MMSS} to develop the formal theory of diagram motivic spectra in Section~\ref{tutu}.
 The framework allows lots of flexibility so that the reader can construct further interesting examples.
 For our purposes we work with diagram motivic spectra coming from group schemes $GL_n$-s, $SL_n$-s, $Sp_n$-s, $O_n$-s and $SO_n$-s (see Section~\ref{motspgrsch}).
+These group schemes act on motivic spheres.
 We also refer to the associated motivic spectra as general linear, special linear, symplectic, orthogonal and special orthogonal motivic spectra or just GL-, SL-, Sp-, O-, SO-motivic spectra.

+One of the tricky concepts in the stable homotopy theory of classical symmetric spectra is that of semistability.
+Semistable symmetric spectra are important for understanding the difference between stable equivalences and maps inducing $\pi_*$-isomorphisms, that is, isomorphisms of the classical stable homotopy groups (in contrast with most other categories of spectra, not all stable equivalences of symmetric spectra induce $\pi_*$-isomorphisms).
+The same concept of semistability occurs in the stable homotopy theory of motivic spectra.
+We show in Section~\ref{semsection} that every GL-, SL- or Sp-motivic spectrum is semistable ragarded as a symmetric motivic spectrum.
+This fact is the motivic counterpart of the classical result in topology saying that every orthogonal $S^1$-spectrum of topological spaces is semistable.

 We then define in Section~\ref{modelstr} stable model structures on the categories of diagram motivic spectra.
 The main result of the paper is proven in Section~\ref{compthmsection} which compares ordinary/symmetric motivic spectra with GL-, SL-, Sp-, O- and SO-motivic spectra respectively (cf. Mandell--May--Schwede--Shipley~\cite[0.1]{MMSS}).

 \begin{thmm}[Comparison] Let $k$ be any field.
 The following natural adjunctions between categories of $T$- and $T^2$-spectra are all Quillen equivalences with respect to the stable model structure: \begin{itemize} \item[$(1)$] $Sp_{T}(k)\rightleftarrows Sp_{T}^{\textrm{GL}}(k)$; \item[$(2)$] $Sp_{T^2}(k)\rightleftarrows Sp_{T^2}^{\textrm{SL}}(k)$; \item[$(3)$] $Sp_{T^2}(k)\rightleftarrows Sp_{T^2}^{\textrm{Sp}}(k)$; \item[$(4)$] $Sp_{T^2}(k)\rightleftarrows Sp_{T^2}^{\textrm{SO}}(k)\rightleftarrows Sp_{T^2}^{\textrm{O}}(k)$ if $\charr k\ne2$. \end{itemize} \end{thmm}